Renaldas0/A-Z_designers/README.md

 | User Story |  [#11](https://github.com/Renaldas0/A-Z_designers/issues/11) | As a shopper I can see if a product is out of stock so that I don't waste time reading about it and then find out it is not available
 | User Story |  [#20](https://github.com/Renaldas0/A-Z_designers/issues/20) | As a user I would like to be able to check where my order is and when it is expected to be delivered so that I can plan my day accordingly to accept the delivery.
 | Admin |  [#11](https://github.com/Renaldas0/A-Z_designers/issues/11) | Implement a feature for the website where first time buyers can use a discount code for a 10% discount on their purchase.

-### General Github issues
-  - Implement a feature for the website where first time buyers can use a discount code for a 10% discount on their purchase.
-  - Write up a descriptive readme file to meet the projects requirements.
-  - Set up the project app and install required packages such as , psycopg, django, python, crispy forms and storages.
-  - Setup the base.html template that will span across the other templates, this mostly consists of header and footer and the other html templates will go in between.
-  - Use figma to design the templates I will need across the site.
-Home page, products, individual product, reviews page, product management, login and signup forms, checkout, bag and wishlist.
-  - Import jQuery, Bootstrap, fontawesome, bulma and favicon.

 **Gain Shopper Trust**
 | # | Information a Shopper may need in order to Make a Buying Decision | Delivered |